General

 How much money could I receive for my Hope Scholarship student?

 The Hope Scholarship amount will vary annually depending on the amount of state aid funding per pupil provided to county boards of education for public school students.
-The scholarship amount for the 2023-24 year will be $4,488.82.
 The scholarship amount for the 2024-25 school year will be $4,921.39.

 When can I apply for the Hope Scholarship Program for the 2024 – 25 School Year?